Xcerm01/IMPACTECH/README.md

 ### Source data

-The original version of the main source database (EXIOBASE, v3.6) is available at:
+The original version of the main source database (EXIOBASE, version 3.6) is available at:

 https://zenodo.org/record/3583071#.XrmeL8DgqUl.